WarriorOfWhat/Hostingway/README.md

 **Staff Sync:** The linkshell you will use to sync the messages.
 This can be disabled.<br>

-**Spinning/Raffle/Randomway Flavor Text:** Customize how you want your announcements to sound.
+**Flavor Text:** Customize how you want your announcements to sound.